Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Conclusion

 \section{Conclusion}

 In this work, we introduced the idea of Lagrangian dual decision rules where decision rules are used in the Lagrangian dual of an MSMIP.
 The result is an approximation problem that can be solved by stochastic approximation or sample average approximation.
-The approximate problem does not have a multi-stage structure, and hence does not require a scenario tree for its approximate solution.
-Two lower-bounding policies based on two Lagrangian duals are proposed: stagewise and nonanticipative, where the former is an easier problem consisting of single period subproblems, while the latter can potentially lead to better bounds if the basis functions are selected properly.
+The approximate problem does not have a multistage structure, and hence does not require a scenario tree for its approximate solution.
+Two lower bounding policies based on two Lagrangian duals are proposed: stagewise and nonanticipative, where the former is an easier problem consisting of single period subproblems, while the latter can potentially lead to better bounds if the basis functions are selected properly.
 The solutions to both of these duals can be incorporated in constructing primal policies.
-The lower and upper bounding methods were evaluated by solving instances of a multi-item stochastic lot-sizing problem.
-The results show that our methods can substantially reduce the optimality gap relative to the use of two general-purpose bounding policies, for instances with up to ten stages.
+The lower and upper bounding methods were evaluated by solving instances of two problem classes: a multi-item stochastic lot-sizing problem and routing and wavelength assignment problem in optical networks.
+The results show that our methods can substantially reduce the optimality gap relative to the use of two general-purpose bounding policies.
 Future work includes design of more scalable dual-driven policies and investigation of other Lagrangian dual decision rule structures, such as piecewise linear form.